-Figure 8 - Violin plot showing the KS (and Kuiper) statistics between the predicted CAD of each erosion scenario and observed CAD, calculated for 1000 n=k=52 subsamples (A).
-KS (and Kuiper) statistics between the observed CAD and 1000 random n=k=52 distributions, drawn from the same detrital age population but including uncertainty (B).
+Figure 8.
+Violin plot showing the KS (and Kuiper) statistics between the predicted CAD of each erosion scenario and observed CAD, calculated for 1000 n = k = 52 subsamples (a).
+KS (and Kuiper) statistics between the observed CAD and 10000 random n = k = 52 distributions, drawn from the same detrital age population but including uncertainty (b).
 Every violin is split in two halves with equal area, each representing the probability distribution function of 10000 KS (or Kuiper) statistics.
-The widest point of each semi-violin informs the median KS (or Kuiper) statistic; The closer to zero, the more similar is a scenario to the observed detrital age distribution.
-The most unlikely scenario is 'E>Zmed'.
-Both other scenarios are plausible, because their dissimilarity to CAD{observed} largely overlaps the range of dissimilarity due to analytical error of the detrital ages.
+The widest point of each semi-violin informs the most frequent KS (or Kuiper) statistic.
+The closer this value is to zero, the more similar the scenario is to the observed detrital age distribution.
+The most unlikely scenario is " $E > Z{med}$ ".
+Both other scenarios are plausible because their dissimilarity to the observed CAD largely overlaps the range of dissimilarity due to analytical error of the detrital ages.

-Lastly, as suggested by Vermeesch (2013), the $ESD_thermotrace$ program applies a two-component Multi-Dimensional Scaling model (MDS) to all predicted and observed distributions.
-This algorithm fits a 2-dimensional coordinate system to the measured dissimilarities d{KS} among all considered distributions (both predicted and observed).
-In a well-fit MDS model, distances among points in the modelled 2D-space are a good approximation of the actual dissimilarities among the input elements (Fig.9a).
-To reach a satisfactory fit, modelled dissimilarities are plotted against input dissimilarities (Fig.9b) and the sum of all distances to the 1:1 line is minimized (a procedure commonly referred to as stress minimization).
+all considered distributions (both predicted and observed).
+In a well-fitted MDS model, distances among points in the modeled 2D space are a good approximation of the actual dissimilarities among the input elements (Fig. 9a).
+To reach a satisfactory fit, modeled dissimilarities are plotted against input dissimilarities (Fig. 9b) and the sum of all distances to the 1 : 1 line is minimized (a procedure commonly referred to as stress minimization).
 The MDS plot renders an immediate visualization of the dissimilarity among distributions, where more similar distributions plot closer to each other.
-Moreover, with the addition of the 68% and 95% confidence ellipses, the degree of overlap among distributions is also easily visually assessed (Fig.9a).
+Moreover, with the addition of the 68 % and 95 % confidence ellipses, the degree of overlap among distributions is also easily visually assessed (Fig. 9a).

-The application of the ESD thermotrace software to Stock et al.'s (2006) Inyo Creek data shows the following:
+The application of the ESD_thermotrace software to the Inyo Creek data of Stock et al. (2006) shows the following characteristics.

-- A sample size of 52 grain-ages allows a maximum confidence level of ~54% in rejecting the uniform erosion hypothesis 'Euni' (cyan circle in Fig.7).
-If the observed CAD had been drawn from ~130 grain-ages, this confidence level would exceed 95% (dashed cyan curve in Fig.7). - 52 grain-ages would suffice to detect the effect size caused by 'E<Zmed' and 'E>Zmed' (green and brown curves in Fig. 7).
+- A sample size of 52 grain ages allows a maximum confidence level of ~ 55 % in rejecting the uniform erosion hypothesis " E{uni} " (cyan circle in Fig. 7).
+If the observed CAD had been drawn from ~ 130 grain ages, this confidence level would exceed 95 % (dashed cyan curve in Fig. 7). - A total of 52 grain ages would suffice to detect the effect size caused by " $E < Z{med}$ " and " $E > Z{med}$ " (green and brown curves in Fig. 7).
 However, the observed detrital sample is extremely unlikely to have been drawn from either of these scenarios.

-- Among the tested scenarios, the uniform erosion hypothesis 'Euni' is the least dissimilar (51.6% likelihood) (Fig.8 and Fig.9).
+- Among the tested scenarios, the uniform erosion hypothesis " E{uni} " is the least dissimilar (51.6% likelihood) (Figs. 8 and 9).